felipe88alves/sortKeyHttpServer/README.md

 make run
 ```

-Access the applicaiton using port 5000:
+Access the application using port 5000:
 - `http://localhost:5000/`

 ### Installing and Running - Go binary